 The data displayed in this tab is dependent on the additional data file that you provided in the

 Uploadpage.
-The median IC50 value and median percentile values are shown if the app was able to locate the same variant in the data file provided.
-Values will show up as N/A if median IC50 or percentile values are not provided in the additional file.
+The IC50 MT value and %ile MT values are shown if the app was able to locate the same variant in the data file provided.
+Values will show up as N/A if IC50 MT or %ile MT values are not provided in the additional file.
 Additionaly, the Best Peptide of the variant from that file will be listed as well as the HLA Allele the Best Peptide prediction was binding to and the Best Transcript for the prediction.

 This box displays the DNA VAF, RNA VAF, and gene expression values for the variant you have selected for investigation.
 The genomic information is provided in the format showing the chromosomal location of the variant for further variant analysis such as manual review.
 We also provide a link out to the variant report provided by OpenCRAVAT.
 This report will allow users to explore the variant with information regarding: variant annotation, cancer, population allele frequencies, clinical relevance, gene annotation, pathogenicity prediction etc.